-There is no secret why rewards programs are appearing everywhere from your cafe to your gas station.
-This is because rewards, or loyalty marketing has validated its ability to increase repeat business, especially among millennials.
+There is no secret why rewards programs are appearing everywhere, from your cafe to your gas station.
+This is because rewards or loyalty marketing has validated its ability to increase repeat business, especially among millennials.
 Rewards programs take advantage of 2 incredibly powerful psychological influences: switching costs and loss aversion.
-In essence, once a customer joins a rewards program at a certain place of business, they lose money, or the opportunity thereof, if they do not continue to shop at that business.
+In essence, once customers join a rewards program at a certain place of business, they lose money, or the opportunity thereof, if they do not continue shopping at that business.
 Now that you’ve been given the secret of rewards, the rest of this article will detail the steps and considerations for starting your own aesthetic rewards program.

 How To Start A Rewards Program

 The most important rule in starting a rewards program is to keep it simple.
 As cliche as it may sound, launching an aesthetic rewards program is a marathon, not a sprint.
 Any rewards program will meet a swift end if it is too burdensome to implement and explain.
 Tami Vileta, from Pinpoint Marketing, writes, “If [patients] have a tough time understanding benefits, feel it’s too difficult to achieve rewards, find the redemption process too complex, or feel overly restricted by program terms and conditions, they are going to be less likely to join or engage with your program.”
 With a focus on simplicity in mind, referral rewards make a good jumping-off point.